wendlercs/bootstrap5-homepage/README.md

 ### Simple homepage made by myself using Bootstrap 5

-* To access the website template, lick on the "index.html" archive to open it
+* To access the website template, click on the "index.html" archive to open it